This week I’m shining the spotlight on

 or its affiliated companies, used under license.

-Enter to win a print copy of Frontier Agreement by leaving
+Enter to win a print copy of An Unlikely Mother

-a comment on this post with the answer to one of the questions
+by leaving a comment on this post with the answer to one of

-above.
-You must answer at least one question to qualify.
+the questions above.
+You must answer at least one to qualify.

 (Be sure to leave your email address when you’re